sterlingphoenix/fsv-gtk3/README.md

 ## FSV

-NOTE: this project **is** actively maintained!
-However, it is a stepping stone to a complete modernisation.
+NOTE: this project is not actively maintained; it was a stepping stone to a complete modernisation.

 This is the fork that updates from gtk1 to gtk2.
 This enables building on a modern Linux system (test case was Ubuntu 25.10).